gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 18-add-player-to-game
+## branch 19-double-buy-in

-Continue where branch 14-game-with-one-player-no-buy-in left off.
-Add a players to a game.
+Enhance the tests and code to support double buy-in.